hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_cluster.html.markdown

 * `identity_ids` - (Optional) A list of User Managed Identity ID's which should be assigned to the Machine Learning Compute Cluster.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 ---
-A `credential` block supports the following:
+A `administrator_account` block supports the following:

 * `username` - (Required) Name of the administrator user account which can be used to SSH to nodes.
 Changing this forces a new Machine Learning Compute Cluster to be created.